 Garlic and Black Peppercorns

 Make sure that the garlic you use is fresh and free from blemishes.
-The peppercorns should be nicely fragrant.
+The peppercorns should be fresh and nicely fragrant.

 Vinegar